puntorigen/revelo/README.md

 <img width="375" alt="logo" src="https://user-images.githubusercontent.com/57605485/167906263-89ae1d2f-29b1-4c5b-89da-e755077144c2.png"/>
 </center>

 Revelo is a powerful Command Line Interface (CLI) tool designed to rapidly generate striking presentations and videos using just your terminal.
 It's easy to use and works seamlessly across different operating systems.
-So, whether you're getting ready for a meeting or working remotely, Revelo allows you to create and deliver engaging presentations on the go.<br/><br/>
+So, whether you're getting ready for a meeting or working remotely, Revelo allows you to create and deliver engaging presentations on the go.<br/>

 Using just a simple text file, Revelo can generate a server-based presentation with your slides, or export your presentation as a PDF, GIF, or MP4 movie.
-Thanks to its robust version control system, every change you make can be tracked within Github.
-What's more, it also supports Github workflows allowing you to include self-generating presentations within your repositories.<br/><br/>
+Since Revelo is based on text files, changes can be tracked with any version control system like Github.
+What's more, it also supports Github workflows, allowing you to include self-generating presentations within your repositories.<br/><br/>

 # Installation-Free Usage
 Run Revelo without even installing it: